Share

 Start packing non-essential items.
 Books, seasonal clothing, decorative items, and anything in storage or the basement can go into boxes now.
 Label each box with its contents and the room it belongs to in your new home.

-This is the notification phase.
-Most address changes take a week or two to process, so starting four weeks out ensures nothing falls through the cracks.
+Four weeks before your move is the notification phase.
+Most address changes take a week or two to process, so starting now ensures nothing falls through the cracks.
+The Canada Revenue Agency reports that thousands of Canadians miss benefit payments each year because of outdated address information on file.

 Notify Canada Post.
-Set up mail forwarding at canadapost.ca for a minimum of six months.
+Set up mail forwarding for a minimum of six months.
 This catches any mail sent to your old address and buys you time to update everything else.

 Transfer utilities.
 Contact Toronto Hydro and Enbridge to schedule a transfer or cancellation at your current address and a new connection at your destination.
 Depending on the building, your landlord or property manager may handle some of this.
 Confirm who is responsible before you assume it is taken care of.